 In June 2009, Heidelberg opened a Master of Music Education degree program.
-This program is designed as a practical approach for in-service music educators.
-The program will also prepare students for further graduate study, especially for a doctorate in music education.
+This program was designed as a practical approach for in-service music educators.
+In Fall 2021, the Master of Music Education program transitioned from a degree-granting program to one providing professional development opportunities through the School of Music and Theatre.